 When you promote from within, you may not have access to the diverse selection of applicants you’d encounter via an external search process.
 Internal job candidates may not be ideal for contributing outside-the-box thinking to the vacant position.

-Solution: Although you can’t avoid a limited applicant pool when promoting from within, you can expand your options as much as possible.
-Consider these tactics:
+Solution: While you can’t completely eliminate the constraints of a limited applicant pool when promoting internally, you can strategically expand your options.
+Consider these proven tactics:

 A significant benefit of external hiring is that it provides an instant burst of new ideas and perspectives within your organization.
 However, promoting internally risks the continuation of stagnant perspectives.